kubernetes-sigs/scheduler-plugins/kep/399-sysched-scoring/README.md

 Let $W = [w_1, w_2, ..., w_M]$ be the set of "riskiness" weights associated with each system call.
 If all system calls are treated equally, then $W = [1, 1, ... , 1]$. $ExS$ reflects the extraneous system call exposure and is computed as follows: for pod $i$ on node $n$, this score can then be computed as the dot product between $E_i^n$ and $W$: $$ExS_i^n = E_i^n \cdot W = e_1^n \times w_1 + e_2^n \times w_2 + ... + e_M^n \times w_M$$

+The $ExS_i^n$ score provides an answer to a key question during scheduling: how does the placement of a new pod on a host impact that pod's $ExS_i^n$ score as well as the scores of all current running pods on that node?
+This node-wide $ExS^n$ score can be calculated by first assuming the new incoming pod is placed on the target node and then calculating the $ExS^n$ score for each pod on that node and adding those scores together:

+$$ ExS^n = \sum_i ExS_{i}^{n}$$

+It is useful to also calculate the $ExS$ score for an entire cluster as a way to evaluate how well syscall-aware scheduling can reduce the extraneous system call exposure of all the nodes in that cluster.
+The cluster-wide $ExS$ score for a cluster with $N$ nodes is the summation of the $ExS^n$ score across all nodes:

+$$ ExS = \sum_n ExS^n $$

 ### Scheduling Illustrative Example

 Figure 3 illustrates how our scoring impacts placement decisions.
 To make the illustration simple, we consider two feasible nodes (Node 1 and Node 2) and the ExS score as the sole factor for ranking the feasible nodes.
 However, in reality, our normalized ExS scores <!--(i.e., reversed scores by subtracting them from maxPriority) --> are combined with other plugin scores to rank feasible nodes.
 The figure shows the placement of three pods $(P_1$, $P_2$, and $P_3)$ in Node 1 and Node 2.
 The numbers inside a pod indicate the system call profile of the pod, i.e., the profile for $P_1$ is $\{1, 2, 3, 5\}$, $P_2$ is $\{4, 7, 8\}$, and $P_3$ is $\{1, 3, 5, 9\}$.

 Initially, to schedule pod $P_1$, the ExS  scores for both Node 1 and Node 2 are the same (i.e., 0), since there are no pods running on the nodes (Figure 3(a)).
 Thus, we randomly pick one of the two nodes, Node 1 in this case, and updates Node 1's system call usage list using $P_1$'s system call profile (Figure 3(b)).
 When pod $P_2$ arrives to be scheduled, our plugin computes the ExS scores 7 and 0 for $P_2$ w.r.t.
 Node 1 and Node 2, respectively (Figure 3(b)).
 In this case, the plugins ranked Node 2 over Node 1 since Node 2 has a lower ExS  score (i.e., higher normalized score).
 Figure 3(c) shows the updated system call lists for Node 2.
 This process repeats for all incoming pods.
-After all pods are placed, the cluster-wide ExS score in this example is 12, i.e., $ExS_1$ is 5 and $ExS_2$ is 7, where 1 and 2 are node numbers.
+After all pods are placed, the cluster-wide ExS score in this example is 2, i.e., $ExS_1$ is 2 $(ExS_1^1 + ExS_1^2 = 1 + 1)$ and $ExS_2$ is 0 (only $P_3$ on Node 2 so no extraneous syscalls).

 <p align="center">
 <img src="images/example_complete.png" style="width:50%">